jovo-community/plugin-playfab/README.md

 - `updateUserData()`: Updates the player's user data.
 See [$playfab.updateUserData](#playfabupdateuserdata)
 - `getUserData()`: Get the current player's or another player's public user data.
 See [$playfab.getUserData](#playfabgetuserdata)

-Behind the scenes, these functions call the PlayFab Client REST API.
+Behind the scenes, these functions call the PlayFab Server or Admin REST APIs.

 The profile is in the format: